igorcasmarques/igorcasmarques.github.io/my-story/8-graduation-u-of-u.md

 ### UB

 Between my interviews at UCLA and CUNY, I got a phone call from composer [David Felder](http://www.david-felder.com/).
 During his 30-year tenure at UB, Felder had amassed an impressive catalogue of prize-winning original works and prestigious commissions and collaborations.
-His professional network was second to none.
-Felder was also the founder and director of the [Center for 21<sup>st</sup> Century Music](https://arts-sciences.buffalo.edu/music21c.html), which brought new music superstars from all over the world to Buffalo throughout the year and especially in the summer during the [June in Buffalo](https://arts-sciences.buffalo.edu/music21c/june-in-buffalo.html) conference.
+He was also the founder and director of the [Center for 21<sup>st</sup> Century Music](https://arts-sciences.buffalo.edu/music21c.html), which brought new music superstars from all over the world to Buffalo throughout the year and especially in the summer during the [June in Buffalo](https://arts-sciences.buffalo.edu/music21c/june-in-buffalo.html) conference.
+Felder's professional network was second to none.

 There was no admissions committee at UB.
 Felder called the shots.